owlmessenger/owl/README.md

 - Shared channel directories analagous to Slack or Discord servers.
 - Easy to export your data, you can always dump contacts and message history to JSON files.
 - Avoid cryptography.
 Let INET256 take care of that.
 So far it looks like Owl will only need to use signatures and hashes.
+- Identity is defined as a set of keys managed with humans in the loop.

 ## Non-Goals
 - Format or protocol specifications or interoperability with other implementations.